meilisearch/documentation/learn/cookbooks/search_bar_for_docs.md

 </html>
 ```

 The `hostUrl` and the `apiKey` fields are the credentials of the Meilisearch instance.
-Following on from this tutorial, they are respectively `http://localhost:7700` and `MASTER_KEY`.
+Following on from this tutorial, they are respectively `http://localhost:7700` and `myMasterKey`.
 `indexUid` is the index identifier in your Meilisearch instance in which your website content is stored.
 It has been defined in the [config file](#configuration-file).
 `inputSelector` is the `id` attribute of the HTML search input tag.